giacomo-gcad/carbon/bgb_processing/ReadMe.md

 > No Data = 3

 ### [Global Ecological Zones](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/GEZ_2010)
-Here we used a modified version (**procedure to be described**) of Global Ecological Zones modified, where polygons along coastlines are
+Here we used a modified version (**procedure to be described**) of Global Ecological Zones, where polygons along coastlines are
 - made to grow 300 km outward in order to avoid null values in areas with valid AGB values
 - resampled to AGB extent and resolution.
 This modified version, already imported in grass DB, is reclassed as follows: